 So, what’s the verdict on the new schedule?
 It depends on who you ask.
 Some people appreciate the added study hall time and the reduction in fights.
 Others are feeling the impact of short passing periods and missing the breaks they used to have.

-The school Leadership wants to give the new bell schedule a chance before making any changes.
-As the school year continues, the Leadership will continue to gather data and feedback to determine if the new schedule is achieving its intended goals.
+NHIS School Leadership wants to give the new bell schedule a chance before making any changes.
+As the school year continues, they will continue to gather data and feedback to determine if the new schedule is achieving its intended goals.

 LT • Oct 16, 2024 at 2:49 pm